dokester/BayesicFitting/docs/troubles.md

 However, if the noise scale is fixed during the run of NestedSampler, the standard deviations on the parameters is as much off as the true noise scale differs from the provided noise scale.

+Even worse, if you set the scale of the error distribution to a fixed value while the residuals are significantly smaller, their contributions to the likelihood are all similarly small.

 ### **Starting Problems with NestedSampler.**<br>
 Sometimes it looks like NestedSampler cannot find the maximum in the likelihood